Abhishekanand32/abhishek-subnet/README.md

 ## Steps to Follow

-- avalanche subnet create ayush (chain ID : 10322) (Token Symbol : AYU)
+- avalanche subnet create abhiSubnet (chain ID : 10001) (Token Symbol : ABH)
-- avalanche subnet deploy ayush
+- avalanche subnet deploy abhiSubnet
 - Importing the account & Copying the private key in the metamask.
 - Adding the network through RPC URL and chain ID
 - Interacting with the game using the REMIX IDE